@squawk

 • options.data - a GeoJSON FeatureCollection with airspace features

-Returns: AirspaceResolver - an object exposing query(AirspaceQuery) and byAirport(identifier, types?) methods.
+Returns: AirspaceResolver - an object exposing query(AirspaceQuery), byAirport(identifier, types?), byArtcc(identifier, stratum?), byIdentifier(identifier, options?), byCentroid(query), withinBbox(bbox), and forEachIndexed(callback) methods.

 Property Type Description